Partakithware/VeloxFS/README.md

 > [!IMPORTANT]
 > Coming soon to a repo near you...

+This version is not as tested as the other two.

 Oh hello!
 This is just like v6 from latest but stripped of all those pesky deps.
 Enjoy!